-The coordinators of the funded projects are obliged to present their projects at three meetings to the ERA-NET BlueBio partners, other interested parties and relevant stakeholders:
+The coordinators of the funded projects are obliged to present their projects at two meetings to the ERA-NET BlueBio partners, other interested parties and relevant stakeholders:

-- a kick-off meeting, explaining objectives and expected results. - a mid-term meeting, presenting the mid-term reports including status, preliminary results and future work. - an end-term meeting presenting the final reports including research results and assessment of possible impact and future actions required.
+- a kick-off meeting, explaining objectives and expected results. - a mid-term meeting, at the end of the BlueBio Cofund presenting the mid-term reports including status, preliminary results and future work.

-The three meetings will be organised by BlueBio, at the start, mid-term and the end of the projects.
+The meetings will be organised by BlueBio, at the start and around mid-term of the projects.
 The costs for attending the status seminars should be covered by the allocated project budget.
 The objectives of the status seminars are the monitoring of the projects funded through BlueBio and the provision of networking and future collaboration opportunities.